exabrial/pgp-signature-check-plugin/README.md

 #### gh-pages

+* `git checkout pgp-signature-check-plugin-1.0.X`
 * `mvn clean install -P gh-pages`
 * Builds the public facing website.
-Override the sysprop: * `mvn clean install -P gh-pages -Dgithub.site.skip=false` to actually deploy.
+Override the sysprop:
+  * `mvn clean install -P gh-pages -Dgithub.site.skip=false` to actually deploy.
 You must have a server setup in `settings.xml` to do this of course.

 #### eclipse